HanaOuerghemmi/holbertonschool-higher_level_programming/javascript-warm_up/README.md

 - [x] modifies the value of myVar to 333
 - [x] function that executes x times a function.
 - [x] function that increments and calls a function.
+- [x] script by adding a new function incr that increments the integer value.